devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 {% hint style="warning" %}
 ### Who Can Perform This Action?
-Users need to have build & deploy permission or above (along with access to the application and target environment) to deploy an image.
+Users with build & deploy permission or above for the application and environment can deploy the promoted image.
 {% endhint %}

-Once an image is successfully promoted to the target environment, you may deploy it.
+If a user has approved the promotion request for an image, they may or may not be able to deploy depending upon the [policy configuration](#creating-an-image-promotion-policy).

 However, a promoted image does not automatically qualify as a deployable image.
-If it is not visible in the list of eligible images for deployment, you might have a [Filter Condition defined at a global level]((./filter-condition.md)) that is blocking the deployment.
+It must fulfill all configured requirements ([Image Deployment Approval](../creating-application/workflow/cd-pipeline.md#manual-approval-for-deployment), [Filter Conditions](./filter-condition.md), etc.) of the target environment for it to be deployed.

 You can check the deployment of promoted images in the **Deployment History** of your application.